redis/redis-doc/docs/data-types/tutorial.md

 put inside a hash has no practical limits (other than available memory), so you can use hashes in many different ways inside your application.

-The command `HMSET` sets multiple fields of the hash, while `HGET` retrieves a single field. `HMGET` is similar to `HGET` but returns an array of values:
+The command `HSET` sets multiple fields of the hash, while `HGET` retrieves a single field. `HMGET` is similar to `HGET` but returns an array of values:

     > hmget user:1000 username birthyear no-such-field